MohanNalgire/ng7/frontend/README.md

 #       Concept Project

 ##      This is concept project where we check solutions for project base concepts.
-##      Here you get multiple solutions for on concept with different structure.
+##      Here you get multiple solutions for each following concept with different structure.